Pashayi people

-The Pashayi or Pashai, formerly known as the Alina, (/pəˈʃaɪ/; Pashayi: پشهای, romanised: Paṣhəy) are an Indo-Aryan ethnolinguistic group living primarily in eastern Afghanistan.
-They are mainly concentrated in the northern parts of Laghman and Nangarhar, also parts of Kunar, Kapisa, Parwan, Nuristan, and a bit of Panjshir.
-Many Pashai are bilingual in Pashto and sometimes trilingual with Farsi as a third language.
-Some of the Pashayi have been assimilated by Pashtuns, whereas those in Panjshir and Parwan, have been assimilated by Tajiks.
+The Pashayi or Pashai, (/pəˈʃaɪ/; Pashayi: پشهای, romanised: Paṣhəy) are an Indo-Aryan ethnolinguistic group living primarily in eastern Afghanistan.
+They are mainly concentrated in the provinces of Laghman, Nangarhar, Kunar, Kapisa, Parwan, Nuristan, and Panjshir, and Khyber Pakhtunkhwa in Pakistan.

+Many Pashayi are bilingual in Pashto and sometimes trilingual with Persian.
+Some of the Pashayi have been assimilated by Pashtuns, whereas those in Panjshir and Parwan have been assimilated by Tajiks.